Scandltd/storm-petrel/generator/README.md

     "Serilog": null                 //Avoid logging.
 }
 ```
+An alternative is to have conditionally applied `appsettings.StormPetrel.Debug.json` and `appsettings.StormPetrel.Release.json` files.
+The only suggested files difference is:
+* `"IsDisabled": false` for Debug version to have StormPetrel tests always available while development.
+* `"IsDisabled": true` for Release version to not have StormPetrel tests in CI/CD processes.

+See conditionally applied file example in [Test.Integration.ObjectDumper.XUnit](Test.Integration.ObjectDumper.XUnit/Test.Integration.ObjectDumper.XUnit.csproj).

 ### Can test project compilation fail after enabling Scand.StormPetrel?
 How can I avoid the failure?
 *Scand.StormPetrel* relies on code syntax, not semantics.
 Therefore, it cannot properly generate *StormPetrel* test methods in all cases, and test project compilation might fail.
 You can detect the original test file causing the failure and add it to the `"IgnoreFilePathRegex"` property in the [configuration](#configuration) to avoid the compilation error while still using *Scand.StormPetrel* for other tests.